-Docker RunC Container EscapeDocker containers allow developers to package their application with all of its dependencies and components, into a single package.
-This way it will run quickly and reliably in many different computing environments.
-On the surface Docker containers can seem safe, as they isolate an application and its dependencies into a self-contained unit, but in reality, we all know that nothing is truly secure.
-The same goes for Docker.
+Docker RunC Container EscapeDocker containers allow developers to package their application with all of their dependencies and components in a single place.
+That way, their applications will run quickly and reliably in many different computing environments.
+On the surface, Docker containers can seem safe, as they isolate an application and its dependencies into a self-contained unit.
+The truth is that nothing is entirely secure.
+That goes for Docker as well.

 Linux privilege escalation using Wildcard InjectionWildcards are symbols which represent other characters.
 You can use them with any command such as the cat or rm commands to list or remove files matching a given criteria.
 There are others, but the one that is important to us right now is the * character, which matches any number of characters.